 I have learned the following:

-• One is a better judge of his own chances in national interest waiver or chances in extraordinary ability.
+• One is a better judge of their own chances in a national interest waiver or extraordinary ability application.

 • Most PhDs can apply in EB2-NIW or EB1A (extraordinary ability).

-The purpose of this website is to bring together my and my friend’s experiences who successfully petitioned and got approvals in helping you with self-petitioning your green card application using our easy-to-use DIY packages.
+The purpose of this website is to bring together my experiences and those of my friends who successfully petitioned and got approvals, helping you with self-petitioning your green card application using our easy-to-use DIY packages.

-Our blog, which we started in 2009, answers the most common questions in the NIW and EB1 application process.
+Our blog, which we started in 2009, answers the most common questions about the NIW and EB1 application process.

-Using the information in the blog, including our DIY packet and even FREE eBook you can work towards getting your US green card yourself.
+Using the information in the blog, including our DIY packet and even our FREE eBook, you can work towards getting your US green card yourself.
 All of our information is continually updated with USCIS changes and user feedback.
-Hundreds of people have successfully obtained their I-140 petition approvals through our website, and you can, too!
+Hundreds of people have successfully obtained their I-140 p

 Can I apply my own?